tembo-io/website/docusaurus/blog/2024-01-12-geospatial-stack/index.md

 To begin, you can [download the dataset here](https://www.movebank.org/cms/webapp?gwt_fragment=page%3Dstudies%2Cpath%3Dstudy2742086566).

-Once you've navigated to the local directory containing the dataset, fill in the appropriate information and run the following command:
+Once you've navigated to the local directory containing the dataset, you can load the data into Postgres using your preferred method.
+There exist numerous tools, such as shp2pgsql and even via QGIS, and we opted for ogr2ogr (bundled with [GDAL](https://gdal.org/index.html)) and used the following command:

 ```
 ogr2ogr -f "PostgreSQL" \